HCA97/LOL-Match-Outcome/README.md

 # LOL-Match-Outcome

-Introducing Match Predictor, an innovative application specifically designed for the European server of League of Legends.
-As a fellow League of Legends player, I understand the importance of making informed decisions and strategizing effectively.
-That's why I am developing Match Predictor to enhance the gaming experience for personal and friend usage alike.
-By leveraging the power of machine learning, this api determines which team will win based on team composition.
+Match Predictor determines which team will win based on team composition.

 ## Setup